vargo-james/make-anything/README.md

 Makefile will automatically add the project directory to it.

 SUFFIXES
-  It is unlikely that any of these variables need adjusting, but they are here just in case.

   A File with another suffix or no suffix will not be recognized as a source file.
+If you need to support suffixes that are not listed in the Makefile, you can add them in this section.

 LIBRARIES

 program_libs
   List any libraries that will need to link here.
 For example, if you want to link GMP (multi-precision arithmetic), add gmp to the list.